-When you're taking medication, be sure to watch your baby for any unusual signs or symptoms — such as a change in eating or sleeping habits, fussiness, or a rash.
+When you're taking medication, watch your baby for any changes in eating or sleeping habits, fussiness, or a rash.
 If you notice any change in your baby's behavior, contact his or her doctor.

 See more In-depth

 - Wambach K, et al., eds.
 Drug therapy and breastfeeding.
 In: Breastfeeding and Human Lactation.
 5th ed.
-Sudbury, Mass.: Jones & Bartlett Learning; 2016.
+Sudbury, Mass.: Jones and Bartlett Learning; 2016.